Combating Predatory Lending in New York City

 Further Victories Post-Trial

-Following the verdict, both sides filed motions asking Judge Johnson to review of the jury’s verdict.
-Emigrant asked him to overturn its liability verdict and damages award to the plaintiffs.
+Following the trial, both sides filed motions asking Judge Johnson to review the jury’s verdict.
+Emigrant asked the Court to overturn its liability verdict and damages award to the plaintiffs.
 Meanwhile, plaintiffs’ asked the Court to find the waiver provision signed by two of the plaintiffs to be invalid.

 In a written opinion on August 30, 2018, Judge Johnson held for the plaintiffs on both these issues.
 He upheld the June 2016 jury verdict finding that Emigrant's STAR NINA loans were unlawful, and concluded that the waiver provision that had shut two of the plaintiffs out of the jury’s compensatory damages award was void because it violated public policy and was therefore unenforceable.
-Further, he held that the jury’s compensatory damages verdict was grossly inadequate and insufficient to “restor[e] Plaintiffs to their pre-STAR NINA loan positions.”
-As a result, all eight plaintiffs will have another opportunity to present their case for damages to a new jury.
-The firm, along with Brooklyn Legal Services, returns to court for a jury trial on damages on May 6, 2019.
+Further, he held that the jury’s compensatory damages verdict was a miscarriage of justice as the court could not determine if the verdict was sufficient to “restor[e] Plaintiffs to their pre-STAR NINA loan positions.”

 Impact: Forcing Financial Institutions to Obey Civil Rights Laws